gourlaysama/girouette/README.md

         This option overrides the corresponding value from the config.

 -L, --language <language>
-        Use this language for location names and weather descriptions.
+        Use this language for location names, weather descriptions and date formatting.

-        This asks OpenWeather to provide location names and weather descriptions in the given language.
+        This asks OpenWeather to provide location names and weather descriptions in the given language, and uses it to format date and times.

-        Possible values are any 2-letter language code supported by OpenWeather, like "jp" (Japanese), "en" (English), "uk" (Ukrainian) or "zh_cn" (Chinese Simpl.).
+        Possible values are of the form 'aa_AA' like 'en_US' or 'fr_FR'.
+Note that OpenWeather only supports a subset of all valid LANG values.

 -l, --location <location>
         Location to query (required if not set in config).